osmandapp/web/main/docs/user/purchases/android.md

 ![Pro Plan](@site/static/img/purchases/maps_purchases.png)

+### Others

-> **If none of the methods worked:**
+**If none of the methods worked:**
-> 1. Clear the cache for Google Play (Huawei AppGallery).
+ 1. Clear the cache for Google Play (Huawei AppGallery).
-> 2. Clear the cache for OsmAnd.
+ 2. Clear the cache for OsmAnd.
-> 3. Restart the device and try to restore again.
+ 3. Restart the device and try to restore again.